If you made any changes in Pure these will be visible here soon.

 Overview

-Johan Oldekop is an environmental social scientist and Senior Lecturer in Environment and Development at the Global Development Institute.
-His work focuses on understanding the kinds of policies, interventions and social processes that lead to better outcomes for people and nature.
-Johan's research is inherently interdisciplinary and combines a range of different approaches from the natural and social sciences, including environmental sciences, geographical information systems, political science, and economics.
-He has ongoing research projects in various biodiversity hotspots and is increasingly interested in the use of large-scale publicly available datasets to understand tradeoffs and synergies between conservation and development outcomes.
+Johan Oldekop is Reader in Environment and Development at the Global Development Institute.
+His work focuses on understanding the kinds of policies, interventions and social processes that lead to better outcomes for people and the environment.
+Johan's research combines a range of different approaches from the natural and social sciences, including environmental sciences, geographical information systems, political science, and economics.
+He leads the Sustainable Forest Transitions project and is particularly interested in the use of large-scale public datasets and quantitative causal inference tools to understand synergies and tradeoffs between conservation and development outcomes.

 Johan obtained his PhD at the University of Manchester, and has held research positions in both the UK (Universities of Sheffield and Newcastle) and the US (University of Michigan, and Washington State University).
-His research has been funded by the European Union, UK's Economics and Social Research Council, and USAID.
+His research has been funded by the European Union and the UK's Research and Innovation (UKRI) and he has conducted commissioned research for international organisations, including USAID and the Food and Agriculture Organisation (FAO) of the United Nations.
 His research has been published in leading peer-reviewed journals including Nature Sustainability, Nature Ecology and Evolution, Nature Plants and Proceedings of National Academy of Sciences of the USA.

 He is part of the Forest and Livelihoods: Assessment, Research, and Engagement (FLARE) network and the International Forestry Resources and Institutions network.